 These simple steps make all the difference in turning a groggy morning into an effective start to your day!

-Make Room for Your Hobbies; Decompress With Happiness.
+11. Make Room for Your Hobbies; Decompress With Happiness

 Though stress is inevitable, most people desire lives with the least amount of it possible.
-While my guidelines may be a great starting point, I’m sure there are many other techniques for defeating stress while working from home that you may think of as a reader.
-Please add your own de-stress techniques in the comments below.
+While my guidelines may be a great starting point, I’m sure there are many other techniques for decreasing stress while working from home that you may think of as a reader.
+Please add your own de-stressing techniques in the comments below.